oorkan/oorkan.dev/content/blog/no-category/will programmer lose their jobs because of gpt3.md

 Less programming jobs doesn't mean no programming jobs at all.
 There will still be a need for qualified specialists to move the things forward, for example, in testing, quality assurance, logical analysis, and many other things.

-I think we should invest our time learning stuff that has room for creativity and gives us the ability to create something new and express ourselves better.
+I think we should invest our time learning stuff that has room for creativity and gives us opportunities to create something new and express ourselves better.
 I also think that we should invest ourselves more in fundamental sciences, social interactions, philosophy, art… and everything else we are here for.
 If we can do that by programming, if we can build new and interesting things, then let’s do it.
 Humans are very good at expression and not at routine, let’s keep the routine for machines and fill our lives with more meaning. 📐 🔭 🚀 ❤️ 🌱 🌍 ☮️

 Hope you enjoyed it!